black-code1/freeCodeCamp/Learn-Basic-String-and-Array-Methods-by-Building-a-Music-Player/README.md

 # Step 54
 Add an else block to the if statement.
 Inside the else block, call the getCurrentSongIndex() function and assign it to a constant named currentSongIndex.

+# Step 55
+Next, you will need to retrieve the next song in the playlist.
+For that, you will need to get the index of the current song and then add 1 to it.

+Create a constant called nextSong and assign userData?.songs[currentSongIndex + 1] to it.

+Lastly, call the playSong function and pass in nextSong.id as the argument.